gill2984/gill2984/README.md

 ## How to Perform Requests:

 ### POST Request
-Used to create new skateboards
+Used to create new skateboards.

 **Send all requests through Request Body as raw JSON**